Salary Paid journal entry is used to record expenses and payments.

 Provident Fund

-Provident Fund is the amount of contribution from both Employee and Employer to a fund established by the government to support the employees after their retirement.
-So, the employee contribution is also deducted from Salary and deposited to the Statutory authorities.
+The Provident Fund is the amount of contribution from both Employees and Employers to a fund established by the government to support employees after their retirement.
+So, the employee contribution is deducted from the Salary and deposited with the Statutory authorities.

-Nowadays, employers are quoting the Salary on a CTC basis (Cost to the Company basis).
+Nowadays, employers quote salaries on a CTC (Cost to the Company) basis.
 So, the Salary amount debited in the above journal entry includes the employer contribution.
-So, we need not debit this employer PF contribution as expense separately.
+We need not debit this employer’s PF contribution separately as an expense.

 What’s the percentage of Provident Fund?

-Provident Fund amounts to 12% of the Basic salary and Dearness Allowance, if any.
-Refer to PF website for further details on the calculation.
+The Provident Fund amounts to 12% of the Basic salary and Dearness Allowance, if any.
+The PF website provides further details on the calculation.

 Tax Deducted at Source:

-TDS provisions are introduced to ensure the quick and smooth manner of depositing the income tax applicable for the individuals based on their applicable tax rates.
-So, Employers have the Liability to deduct the Tax applicable to each employee every month and deposit it to the income tax authorities within the stipulated dates.
+TDS provisions are introduced to ensure the quick and smooth depositing of income tax for individuals based on their applicable tax rates.
+So, Employers are liable to deduct the Tax applicable to each employee every month and deposit it to the income tax authorities within the stipulated dates.

 What’s the rate of TDS?

-There is no fixed TDS rates.
-Employers ask their employees to declare all their income and tax saving information like insurances, mutual funds, 5 Year Fixed deposits etc. This helps employers to understand the total net income for each employee and applicable slab tax rates.
-Refer to income tax website for tax rates.
+There are no fixed TDS rates.
+Employers ask their employees to declare all their income and tax-saving information, such as insurance, mutual funds, 5-year fixed deposits, etc. This helps employers understand the total net income for each employee and the applicable slab tax rates.
+Refer to the income tax website for tax rates.

 Also Read: True Up Journal Entry